Apocalypse: Stalin

-Apocalypse: Stalin (in French: Apocalypse, Staline) is a French three-part television series retracing the meteoric rise of Joseph Stalin and the birth of Stalinist ideology, broadcast on France 2 on November 3, 2015.
+Apocalypse: Stalin (in Apocalypse, Staline) is a French three-part television series retracing the meteoric rise of Joseph Stalin and the birth of Stalinist ideology, broadcast on France 2 on November 3, 2015.
 It brings together known and unpublished period documents relating the major events which led Stalin to become Secretary General of the Soviet Communist Party and to lead the Union of Soviet Socialist Republics (USSR).
-Archival images have been restored and colorized.
-The series is directed by Isabelle Clarke and Daniel Costelle.
+Archival images used in the series were restored and colorized.
+The series was directed by Isabelle Clarke and Daniel Costelle.